Joe Flacco: 2012: Super Bowl MVP

 On January 6, 2013, in the Wild Card round against the Indianapolis Colts, Flacco finished the game 12 of 23 for 282 yards, two touchdowns, and a career postseason high 125.6 passer rating.
-The 24–9 win at home set up a Divisional round rematch with the Broncos, who entered the game as nine-point favorites after their regular season win over the Ravens, which included a 98-yard interception touchdown return by Broncos' cornerback Chris Harris that marked the lowest point of Flacco's season.
+The 24–9 win at home set up a Divisional round rematch with the Denver Broncos, who entered the game as nine-point favorites after their regular season win over the Ravens, which included a 98-yard interception touchdown return by Broncos' cornerback Chris Harris that marked the lowest point of Flacco's season.
 Continuing his postseason success, Flacco played one of the best games in his career, throwing for 331 yards and 3 touchdowns.
 In the fourth quarter, the Ravens were down 35–28 and had one last chance to tie the game.
 After an incomplete pass and a 7-yard scramble, on 3rd down and 3, with the clock running and less than 45 seconds remaining in regulation with no timeouts, Flacco heaved a 70-yard touchdown pass to Jacoby Jones, sending the game into overtime.
-The pass has been called the "Mile High Miracle", and "one of the greatest plays in NFL history" and drew comparisons to Roger Staubach's "Hail Mary", Terry Bradshaw's "Immaculate Reception", and Joe Montana's "The Catch".
-The Ravens would go on to win the game in double overtime 38–35 after an interception by Corey Graham from Peyton Manning and a 47-yard field goal from Justin Tucker, sending the Ravens to face the New England Patriots in the AFC Championship for a second straight year.
+The pass has been called the "Mile High Miracle", and "one of the greatest plays in NFL history" and drew comparisons to the "Hail Mary", "Immaculate Reception", and "The Catch".
+The Ravens would go on to win the game in double overtime 38–35 after an interception by Corey Graham from Peyton Manning and a 47-yard field goal from rookie kicker Justin Tucker, sending the Ravens to face the New England Patriots in the AFC Championship for a second straight year.

-On January 20, 2013, Flacco and the Ravens avenged the previous year's AFC Championship Game loss to the New England Patriots with a 28–13 win, securing their spot in the 2013 Super Bowl.
+On January 20, 2013, Flacco and the Ravens avenged the previous year's AFC Championship Game loss to the Patriots with a 28–13 win, securing their spot in the 2013 Super Bowl.
 Flacco threw for 240 yards and three touchdowns, notching his third straight game with a passer rating over 100.
 With this win, Flacco became the second NFL quarterback to defeat both Peyton Manning (with the Broncos) and Tom Brady in the same postseason since both became starting quarterbacks in 2001 (the first to do so was Mark Sanchez in 2010).

 On February 3, 2013, the Ravens faced the San Francisco 49ers in Super Bowl XLVII.
-The 49ers were a 4-point favorite to win the game, but Flacco completed 22 of 33 passes for 287 yards and three touchdowns to lead the Ravens to a 34–31 win.
-Flacco’s three touchdowns in the game tied him for first place on the list of most consecutive playoff games with at least three touchdown passes (3 games).
+Flacco completed 22 of 33 passes for 287 yards and three touchdowns to lead the Ravens to a 34–31 win.
+Flacco's three touchdowns in the game tied him for first place on the list of most consecutive playoff games with at least three touchdown passes (3 games).
 With a record fourth playoff game with a 100+ passer rating in a single postseason, Flacco was named the game's Most Valuable Player and was awarded a brand-new 2014 Chevrolet Corvette.